InPost FreshConquering a new market segment with an advanced e-grocery application.

-- Scope PM/SM, BA, UX & UI design, mobile development, QA
+- Scope Project management, business analysis, UX & UI design, mobile development, quality assurance

 - Technologies Flutter, Dart, Firebase

 - iteo Team 1 Project Manager / Scrum Master

 first product workshops with both the Client and their Business Partner, establishing the project’s scope, analytical works, assessing operational and technological possibilities

 further development, extending PoC with new functionalities

 taking off with the second version of the app, setting up a dedicated team, and organizing another workshop to gather requirements and establish the scope